albrodfer1/protovision-announcements/README.md

 ## April 26, 2025

-Protovision Official Announcement

-Protovision is thrilled to announce that Project Riptide, a highly anticipated title that has been under active development, is now officially ready for public release.
+Protovision is proud to announce that Project Riptide, previously under active development, is now officially available to the public.

-After months of dedication, refinement, and feedback from our incredible community, Project Riptide is complete and available for players around the world.
-This marks a major milestone for Protovision, and we could not be more excited to share this journey with all of you.

-Project Riptide represents our commitment to pushing the boundaries of interactive entertainment, delivering a unique experience crafted with passion and innovation.
+Today marks a significant milestone for our company: not only is Project Riptide ready for everyone to experience, but all documents, materials, and resources related to the project have been fully declassified and made publicly accessible.
+There is no longer any confidential information associated with Project Riptide — everything we have created for it is now open for the community, industry professionals, and players around the world to explore.

+This release reflects Protovision’s commitment to transparency, innovation, and fostering a deeper connection with our audience.
+We believe that by making every part of Project Riptide’s development process available, we empower players and creators alike to better understand, enjoy, and even build upon what we’ve made.

-For more information about Project Riptide — including gameplay details, release platforms, trailers, and exclusive behind-the-scenes content — please visit our official website.
+All details about Project Riptide — including technical documentation, creative assets, developer notes, and more — can be accessed directly through our official website.

-Thank you for your continued support.
-We can't wait to see you dive into the world of Project Riptide!
+We are incredibly excited to finally share this project in its entirety with you.
+Thank you for being part of our journey.

 — The Protovision Team